Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Open Farm Wild-Caught Salmon Dry Cat Food

-The Wild-Caught Salmon Dry Cat Food is a nutritious option for cats of all life stages.
-Its first ingredient is wild-caught Pacific Salmon, which is an excellent source of omega 3 fatty acids and DHA.
+The Wild-Caught Salmon Dry Cat Food is a nutritious formula for cats of all life stages.
+Its first ingredient is wild-caught Pacific Salmon, which is an excellent source of omega-3 fatty acids and DHA.
 You’ll also find a blend of other nutritious foods, such as cranberries, dandelion greens, and prebiotic fibers, that help support digestive and urinary tract health.

-This cat food is also high in protein and consists of about 44% crude protein on a dry matter basis.
-Our only concern was that the recipe had both red lentils and green lentils pretty high up the ingredient list, which can be difficult for cats to digest.
+This cat food is also high in protein and has 44% crude protein on a dry matter basis.
+Our only concern was that the recipe had red and green lentils pretty high up the ingredient list, which can be difficult for cats to digest.

-When we first opened this bag, we were met with a strong fish odor.
-Although it might not have been very pleasant for us, it attracted our cats right away.
-This cat food passed the taste test, and one of our cats happily munched away at the kibble and didn’t have any issues digesting it.
+We were met with a strong fish odor when we first opened this bag.
+Although it might not have been enjoyable for us, it attracted our cats immediately.
+This cat food passed the taste test, and one of our cats happily munched away at the kibble and had no issues digesting it.
 Our senior cat couldn’t chew on the kibble and wasn’t able to eat it.

 2. Open Farm Homestead Turkey Rustic Blend